icinganalysis/icinganalysis.github.io/content/U of Michigan Icing.md

 9. "Design of Air Heated Intermittent De-Icers", Hauger, Harry H. Jr.
 10. "Mechanical De-Icing Systems", Loughborough, D. L.
 11. "The Design of Fluid Anti-Icing Systems", Smith, E. L.
-12. "Meteorological Design Requirements for Icing Protection Systems", and "Note on the Flight Testing and Assessment of Icing Protection Systems" Fraser, Don
+12. "Meteorological Design Requirements for Icing Protection Systems", and "Note on the Flight Testing and Assessment of Icing Protection Systems", Fraser, Don
 13. "Icing Simulation", Morrison, R. B., Nicholls, James A.

 ## Discussion

 The 13 lectures were an almost complete education on aircraft icing design, for the time period, and about as much as could be packed into a one-week course.

 This constituted the best [Icing Design Manual]({filename}Design%20Manuals.md) available at the time.